halcmd - manipulate the LinuxCNC HAL from the command line

 Before tearing down the realtime environment, run an interactive halcmd. halrun only.
 If -I is used, it must precede all other commandline arguments.

 Ignore commands on command line, take input from file instead.
 If file is not specified, take input from stdin.

-Use variables from inifile for substitutions.
+Use variables from the specified INI file for substitutions.
 See SUBSTITUTION below.